nodebots/nodeboats-jsconf2018/README.md

 ```

-If you saw that congratulations, you're done this step.
+If you saw that, congratulations!
+You're done with this step.

 If you see the following output instead, you will probably have to change BLUETOOTH_SPEED to another value and upload it again.
-This could be because the HC-06 chip had different baud rate.
+This could be because the HC-06 chip had a different baud rate.

 ```